cmu-sei/crucible/docs/player/index.md

 **Views**
 The collection of content a participant can interact with during a cyber simulation.
 Depending upon your role (*end-user* view  versus *administrator* view) a view will look different.

 ## Administrator User Guide

 ### Manage Views

-Views is where a Player view administrator adds a new view and browses existing views.
-For step-by-step instructions on how to create a new view, see [Player How to: Create a new View](./player-create-new-view.md).

-Follow the procedures below to create a new *view* in Player.
+Views is where a Player view administrator adds a new view and browses existing views.Follow the procedures below to create a new *view* in Player.
 These instructions assume that you have been given the appropriate permissions in Player to create a view.

 If you have not already done so, in the dropdown next to your username, select **Administration**.

 #### Enter View Information

-Step 1: Complete View Information
 ![player-new-view](../../assets/img/player-new-view.png)

 1. Under Views, click **Add New View**.